tkoide01/surfs_up/README.md

 - Software: Visaul Studio Code, Jupytor Note Book

 ## Results
-  Based on the two technical analysis summarizing the temperature of June and December in Oahu, we can
+  Based on the two technical analysis summarizing the temperature of June and December in Oahu, we can find followings differences in weather between June and December.

 *** Summary Statistics of June Temperature in Oahu ***